A-Thiyagarajan/Circulate-the-values-of-N-variables/README.md

 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
-Using the slicing concept rotate the list.
+Using the slicing concept rotate the list

 ### Step 5:
 ### Step 6: